 We invite you to attend a liturgy after dark.
 Evening Prayer + Music is an experience of the evening office which orchestrates liturgy, readings, chamber music, candles, and prayer.
 A bit different from the classic Evensong as sung by a cathedral choir, our expression offers ancient and modern chamber music, hymns and settings of the canticles sung by the congregation, and all within the embrace of Canterbury’s exquisite sanctuary.

-A retiring collection will be received at the end of the liturgy which will be used to further the Music & Arts ministries at Canterbury.
+A retiring collection will be received at the end of the liturgy which will be used to further the Music & Arts ministries at Canterbury and to support of ABQ FaithWorks Collaborative.

 Keep in mind that parking is limited in the church lot, but available in the very near neighborhood, and that the liturgy begins with the voluntary promptly at 3 PM.